Father’s Day Marketing – Wait till Dad Gets Your Direct Mail

 - Dinner or brunch at a restaurant (48%)

 - Electronics or tech gear (21%)

 - Personal care (21%)

-Using Direct Mail for Your Father’s Day Promotion
+Using Direct Mail for Your Father’s Day Marketing

 If your business offers experiences for Dad, get the word out early and often.
 For instance, offering specials on activities that get the kids out of the house can be a great gift for everyone!
 An adventure activity such as ziplining, whitewater rafting or weekend camping would make any adventure-seeking, outdoorsy dad happy.
 And how about concert tickets to see a favorite band for music-loving dads?

-Speaking of planning, now is the time for your business to begin planning Father’s Day marketing.
-Valpak has been a leader in local marketing for 50 years.
+Speaking of planning, now is the time for your business to begin planning its Father’s Day marketing campaigns.
+Valpak has been a leader in local marketing for over 50 years.
 When you’re ready to get started, reach out to your local Valpak franchise office.
 There’s one in your neighborhood.